simdangelo/spark-essentials/README.md

-This is the official repository for the **Rock the JVM Spark Essentials with Scala** course by Daniel Ciocîrlan.
+This repository contains the code I developed while following Daniel Ciocîrlan's online course **Spark Essentials with Scala**, step by step.
+The course provided comprehensive guidance on Spark using Scala API, and this code serves as a practical implementation of the concepts covered.

-I took this course to learn basic concepts about Spark using Scala API.
-I followed Daniel's course step by step covering the following topics:
+The following are the topics covered in the course I wrote the code for:
 * DataFrames Basics
 * DataFrame API
 * Data Sources (json, csv, parquet, DB)